Zhong-Lab-UCSD/HiCtool/tutorial/data-preprocessing.md

 The GC content and mappability score information must be in comma-separated format.
 First, each feature is computed for each separate chromosome, finally the files are merged together and parsed to generate a unique bed file.
 For this part, **Python multiprocessing** is used to consistently reduce the computation time.
 It is recommended to use the highest number of threads available in your processor (the highest up to the total number of chromosomes of your species).

-- Download the GC content information for the species of interest from the UCSC website at http://hgdownload.cse.ucsc.edu/gbdb/hg38/bbi/ (replace the species name in the link if needed) and use the file **gc5Base.bw**.
-This file is in BigWig format, before running step 2) we need to convert it to BedGraph format (tab separated file with 4 columns: chromosome, start, end, score; in this case “score” is the GC content).
+- Download the GC content information for the species of interest from the UCSC website at http://hgdownload.cse.ucsc.edu/gbdb/hg38/bbi/ (replace the species name in the link if needed) and use the file ``gc5Base.bw``.
+This file is in BigWig format, before running step 2) we need to convert it to BedGraph format (tab separated file with 4 columns: chromosome, start, end, score; in this case "score" is the GC content).
 After this, the file has to be splitted into separate txt files, one per each chromosome, named as **chr1.txt, chr2.txt, … , chrX.txt, chrY.txt**.
 To do so, run the following Unix script (note that given the dimension of the files, this process may require sometime):
 ```unix
 wget link_to_gc5Base.bw
 bigWigToBedGraph gc5Base.bw gc5Base.bedGraph